-A codebook of all the variables included in the 2004 full-year consolidated data file is provided in a separate file (H89CB.PDF).
+A codebook of all the variables included in the 2005 full-year consolidated data file is provided in a separate file (H97CB.PDF, H97CB.HTM).

-A database of all MEPS products released to date and a variable locator indicating the major MEPS data items on public use files that have been released to date can be found at the following link on the MEPS Web site: www.meps.ahrq.gov/Data Public.htm.
+A database of all MEPS products released to date and a variable locator indicating the major MEPS data items on public use files that have been released to date can be found at the following link on the MEPS Web site: www.meps.ahrq.gov.